jborgers/PMD-jPinpoint-rules/docs/JavaCodeQuality.md

 **Observation: Equals and hashCode are inconsistent: they are not based on the same fields or use inconsistent conversion.**
 **Problem:**
-Actually, two cases:
+Actually, two problem cases:
 1. Equal objects can have different hashCodes and end-up in different buckets of a Map/Set.
 Strange things can happen like adding an object to a Set and not being able to find it back.
 2. Two unequal objects can have the same hashCode and end up in the same bucket of a Map.
 This may result in bad performance, O(n) lookup instead of O(1).

+**Solution:** When objects are equal, hashCode needs to be equal, for correctness.
+When objects are not equal, hashCodes should also not be equal for good performance.
-**Solution:** Use the same fields in equals and hashCode and if conversions are needed, use identical conversions in both.
+Use the same fields in equals and hashCode and if conversions are needed, use identical conversions in both.
 So don't use equalsIgnoreCase.
-**Rule-names:** MissingFieldInHashCode, FieldOfHashCodeMissingInEquals, EqualsOperationInconsistentWithHashCode
+**Rule-names:** MissingFieldInHashCode, FieldOfHashCodeMissingInEquals, EqualsOperationInconsistentWithHashCode, HashCodeOnlyCallsSuper
 **Examples:**
 ````java
 class Good {